RichysHub/Typo_graphics/docs/source/concepts.rst

 we would have to calculate distances in 9 dimensional space to thousands of glyphs.

 In order to tackle this hefty workload in a smarter way, we employ use of a centroid.
-Upon creation of each :class:`~typo_graphics.typograph.tree_set`, the centroid of the glyphs in that collection is calculated.
+Upon creation of each :class:`~typo_graphics.typograph.TreeSet`, the centroid of the glyphs in that collection is calculated.
 The centroid is defined as the average position in sample parameter space, so by default it will be a 9 dimensional point.

 :math:`\bar{d}` is the Root Mean Square Distance (RMSD) to glyphs in the collection.